sagivba/sagiv-barhoom.me/_posts/2021-05-11-Create-CSV-from-sqlplus.md

 ---

 # Create csv from sqlplus

+This way you can quickly extract data into a CSV file directly from SQLPLUS.

 ```sql
 set colsep ,     -- separate columns with a comma
 set pagesize 0   -- No header rows